sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>Other JavaScript APIs</h3>
 - navigator.getUserMedia() - For capturing Audio/Video client side (limited browser capatibility)
-- JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
-With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.
 - localStorage/sessionStorage – Clientside browser storage (localStorage is Persistant) limited to 5MB per domain IE8+
 - Full Screen API with requestFullScreen
 - animationstart, animationiteration, animationend allow JavaScript control over CSS3 Animations.
 IE10+ & prefixes required for most browsers through: